Pap and HPV Testing

 Cervical cancer screening is an essential part of a woman’s routine health care.
 It is a way to detect abnormal cervical cells, including precancerous cervical lesions, as well as early cervical cancers.
 Both precancerous lesions and early cervical cancers can be treated very successfully.
 Routine cervical screening has been shown to greatly reduce both the number of new cervical cancers diagnosed each year and deaths from the disease.

-HPV testing is used to look for the presence of DNA or RNA from high-risk HPV types in cervical cells.
-These tests can sometimes detect HPV infections before cell abnormalities are evident.
-The most common test detects DNA from the high-risk HPV types, but it cannot identify the specific type or types that are present.
-Another test is specific for DNA from HPV types 16 and 18, the two types that cause most HPV-associated cancers.
-A third test can detect DNA from several high-risk HPV types and can indicate whether HPV-16 or HPV-18 is present.
-A fourth test detects RNA from the most common high-risk HPV types.
+HPV testing is used to look for the presence of high-risk HPV types in cervical cells.
+These tests can detect HPV infections that cause cell abnormalities, sometimes even before cell abnormalities are evident.
+Several different HPV tests have been approved for screening.
+Most tests detect the DNA of high-risk HPV, although one test detects the RNA of high-risk HPV.
+Some tests detect any high-risk HPV and do not identify the specific type or types that are present.
+Other tests specifically detect infection with HPV types 16 and 18, the two types that cause most HPV-associated cancers.

 How is cervical cancer screening done?

-Cervical cancer screening can be done in a medical office, a clinic, or a hospital.
+Cervical cancer screening can be done in a medical office, a clinic, or a community health center.
 It is often done during a pelvic examination.

 In the United States, automated liquid-based Pap cytology testing has largely replaced conventional Pap tests.
 One advantage of liquid-based testing is that the same cell sample can also be tested for the presence of high-risk types of HPV, a process known as “Pap and HPV cotesting.”
 In addition, liquid-based cytology appears to reduce the likelihood of an unsatisfactory specimen.
 However, conventional and liquid-based Pap tests appear to have a similar ability to detect cellular abnormalities.